ShubhamGupta2701/Next-JS/next-backend/README.md

 - when use prisma on development mode, remember to optimize it
 - Do singleton prisma client activate
 - so that it prevent it to load prisma and our backend

+## Server Action

+- A server action is a native funciton which can be used by server and as well as by client (kind of)
+- By doing this we don't need API's (Not always)
+- We have to speacify `use server` to use this.